eu-cdse/documentation/APIs/STAC.md

 * `start_datetime`
 * `datetime`

-To set the sort order the prefix should be added to sort parameter:
+To set the sort order, the prefix should be added to the sort parameter:

 * **+** for ascending (in http standard **+** sign should be encoded with **%2B**)
 * **-** for descending

 If no prefix is provided, ascending order is assumed.

-To sort items within specified collection:
+To sort items within a specified collection:

 ::: {.panel-tabset}